Koh Lanta: A Paradise Without the Crowds

-Getting Around Koh Lanta: You need a vehicle get around the island.
+You’ll need a vehicle to get around the island – either a motorbike or car as the island isn’t “walkable.”
 The roads on the north- and east-side of Koh Lanta Yai are well-kept and smooth to drive on.
 As for the westside of Koh Lanta Yai (where all of the main beaches and hotels are) it’s a pot-holed nightmare.

-When it comes to gasoline, there’s a PT station in Sala Dan and a ton of roadside shops in every town that sell watered-down gasohol 95 for 40 baht per liter (expect it to be ~50% water) in emptied out Hong Thong bottles – recycling at its finest.
+When it comes to gasoline, there’s a normal PT station in Sala Dan and there are also a ton of roadside shops in every town that sell watered-down gasohol 95 for 40 baht per liter (expect it to be ~50% water) in emptied out Hong Thong bottles – Thai recycling at its finest.

 Koh Lanta offers a variety of dining options, including some excellent pizzerias where you can indulge in some cheesy deliciousness.
 Below were the best pizzerias we ate at while on Koh Lanta:

 Sole Mare: Located in Sala Dan, Sole Mare is is a charming Italian restaurant that serves authentic wood-fired pizzas.
 The restaurant is known for its friendly service and ambiance.
 The pizzas are made to perfection, with a thin and crispy crust and a variety of toppings to choose from.
 Sole Mare is hands-down the best pizza on Koh Lanta – a bold claim that we’ll stand by, no matter the cost.